 Challenge Track Seminars

-The Seminar for each Challenge Track is intended to “set the table” by identifying our faculty's approach to address specific issues within each challenge.
+The Seminar for each Challenge Track is intended to “set the table” by identifying our track expert's approach to address specific issues within each challenge.
 They may share market research, case studies, or other resources to explore each topic's big picture or nuances.
 As will all session experiences across the 2022 eduWeb Summit, we’re counting on our attendees to speak up, share views from campus, and ask many questions.

 Beyond the Summit

-Everything is on the table—webinars, virtual meetups, discussion threads, live social media events, show and tell sessions—anything that will help attendees and faculty sustain connection until we meet again.
+Everything is on the table—webinars, virtual meetups, discussion threads, live social media events, show and tell sessions—anything that will help attendees and track experts sustain connection until we meet again.
 We think this new approach goes beyond a few summer days.
 We know the problems we’re trying to solve won’t disappear because of one conference.
 But we believe in this community’s power and are determined to keep a good thing going.

 Crazy about this idea?
 Use this Guide form to sign up to learn more and share your ideas.

-These three sessions give attendees a place to focus on issues and information relevant for everyone.
+These three sessions give attendees a place to focus on issues and information relevant to everyone.
 Market research, case studies, new thinking, and innovations will provide centering opportunities and resources to support you and your team.

 These short but sweet sessions are intended to add dimension to our programming through a unique collection of presentations by attendees, industry experts, and sponsors.
 Some will be fun, refreshing, and light, while others will introduce new issues, opportunities, and solutions.